gitlabhq/gitlabhq/doc/api/README.md

 ## Clients

-There a lot of unofficial API Clients for GitLab, written in almost all well known languages.
+There are many unofficial GitLab API Clients for most of the popular programming languages.
 Visit the [GitLab website](https://about.gitlab.com/applications/#api-clients) for a complete list.